2015-16 Procedures and regulations

 - Approximately three weeks after the close of each semester, official grades are available on BearFacts.
 Official copies of the transcript are then available from the Office of the Registrar in 120 Sproul Hall (ordered via BearFacts).
 Unofficial transcripts are also available on BearFacts.
 Students are urged to review their grades each semester to be certain that all work undertaken has been successfully completed.
 Students who receive an “Incomplete”, “F”, “D”, or “NP” grade should consult their Engineering Student Services Adviser and/or Faculty Adviser to discuss any necessary adjustments to their program.

-- If after reviewing grades for a semester a student sees they have not met the minimum standards for the College (2.0 overall UCB GPA and a 2.0 semester GPA), they should immediately contact their Engineering Student Services Adviser.
+- If after reviewing grades for a semester a student sees they have not met the minimum standards for the College (an overall UC GPA of 2.0 or higher, a technical GPA of 2.0 or higher, an upper division technical GPA or 2.0 or higher, and a semester GPA of 2.0 or higher), they should immediately contact their Engineering Student Services Adviser.

 - Students request an official transcript via BearFacts.
 Official transcripts are not available for 15-20 working days after the last scheduled date for final examinations each semester, pending the recording of final grades for that semester.
 Visit http://registrar.berkeley.edu for information on ordering an official transcript.